ShaneKosieradzki/ShaneKosieradzki.github.io/projects/vr-teleop.md

 An *encrypted teleoperation controller* was built to facilitate leader/follower behavior, where the controller will take action to ensure that the wand and arm maintain the same position in the virtual coordinate space.

+{% include figure
+popup=true
+image_path="/assets/vr-teleop/vr-demo.gif"
+caption="Video demonstration of the encrypted teleoperation control system.
+The robot arm tracks the VR wand in the user's hand, and the user has a virtual (simplified) view of the environment." %}

 # Control Procedure

 The control procedure is characterized by an initialization handshake between the remote and local machines.